mindis/snowplow.github.com/_posts/2014-01-15-getting-started-with-stream-processing-on-amazon-kinesis.md

 $ cp src/main/resources/default.conf my.conf
 {% endhighlight %}

 Use your favorite text editor to edit the AWS credentials in the file with your own access key and secret access key.
-(If you are creating a new user in IAM for the purpose of this tutorial, make she that user has permissions to create and write to Kinesis streams, and create, write to and delete DynamoDB tables.)
+If you are creating a new user in IAM for the purpose of this tutorial, make sure that user has permissions to create and write to Kinesis streams, and create, write to and delete DynamoDB tables.

 You're now ready to run the app!
 Enter the following at the command line - this runs it from SBT, passing in the new config file as an argument: